jagprog5/dev-guide/README.md

 It is the responsibility of each source to coax its data into the form that the sink is expecting.
-It is not the responsibility of the sink to mangle everyone's formats into one form - this causes too much logical burden and interleaving.
+It is not the responsibility of the sink to mangle everyone's formats into one form; this causes too much logical burden and interleaving.
 Each source only has to handle its domain, so it keeps a clear division of where logic must be applied; it allows the problem to be modularized as sub-problems which can be more easily handled individually.